-For the World Championships these forms, with the names of every fencer, must arrive at the Central Office of the FIE at least eight days before the start of the first event, accompanied by the entry fees, for both team and individual events, which the FIE will collect from all the competitors.
-No alteration (except in cases of injury) will be accepted after this.
+For the World Championships, the forms filled in with the name of each fencer taking part in each event must reach the administrative office of the FIE at least eight days before the start of the first event, accompanied by the entry fees, for both team and individual events, which the FIE will collect from all the competitors.
+No alteration (except in case of injury) will be accepted after this.

-For World Cup competitions, entry forms for the fencers must reach the organizer, at the latest, by midnight, local time, the Tuesday preceding the tournament that will take place the following weekend.
-The name of the chief of mission must be indicated on that document.
+For World Cup competitions, the names of those entered must reach the organizers no later than midnight, local time, of the Tuesday preceding the weekend on which the competition is taking place.
+The name of the team manager must be identified on this document, as well as the name and category of each referee being brought.